leouieda/scipy2013/README.md

 composed of various tools
 that don't communicate with each other
 (Fortran/C for computations,
-large complicated IO files,
+large complicated I/O files,
 Matlab/VTK for visualization, etc).
 Fatiando a Terra is
 a Python library that
-aims to unify the modeling pipeline inside of the powerful Python language and provide a framework to build upon existing algorithms.
+aims to unify the modeling pipeline inside of the Python language.
 This allows users to replace
-the traditional shell scripting with more versatile Python scripting.
+the traditional shell scripting with more versatile and powerful
+Python scripting.
 Together with
 the new IPython notebook,
+Fatiando a Terra can integrate all stages of the geophysical modeling process, like data pre-processing, inversion, statistical analysis, and visualization.
+However,
+the library can also
+be used for
+quickly developing stand-alone programs that can be integrated into existing pipelines.
+Plus,
+because functions
-Fatiando a Terra facilitates
+inside Fatiando a Terra use
+a common data and mesh format
+existing algorithms
+can be combined
+and new ideas can
+build upon existing functionality.
+This flexibility facilitates
-reproducible computations
+reproducible computations,
-by integrating all stages
-of the modeling process
-with the output figures.
-So far,
+prototyping of new algorithms, and interactive teaching exercises.
-the project has focused
+Although the project has
+so far focused
 on potential field methods
-(gravity and magnetics)
+(gravity and magnetics),
+some numerical tools
+for other geophysical methods
+have been developed as well.
+The library already contains:
+fast implementations
-but the library already contains: fast implementations of forward modeling algorithms
+of forward modeling algorithms
 (using Numpy and Cython),